-This is optional, but many employers value it as it can indicate teamwork, time management and personal priorities.
+This is optional, but many employers value it as it can indicate skills such as teamwork, time management and your personal priorities.

-Try to find a balance between your activities, provide evidence, and show how they enable you to develop as a person.
+Try to include a range of activities and show how they enable you to develop as a person.
 How often do you do the activity?
 What level have you reached?

 Include any positions of responsibility you have held, such as treasurer of your football club, or social secretary of the pharmacy society, etc.

 This section is not compulsory but is useful to include if you have additional or specialist skills and qualifications, especially if they are relevant to your application.
 Think about the skills and experience you have gained from your studies, work experience and your personal life that would be valued in the role, for example:

 - Laboratory Skills: "I have an excellent knowledge of laboratory techniques including protein analysis, handling human samples, analysis of vitamin C content by titration..."

 - IT Skills: "I have extensive experience using Microsoft Office, SAGE, Java, HTML, CAD etc."

 - Languages: "I am fluent in reading, writing and speaking Urdu and Punjabi"